 Many business owners believe a rental ERP is “out of their league.”
-Whether a single or multi-location business, they don’t think they need the functionality or the expense of a designated software system.
+Whether they're a single-location startup or they don't think the construction equipment rental industry is "high-tech" enough to need a designated software solution, they feel like they don’t need the functionality or the expense of enterprise resource planning software.
 After all - they've been managing just fine with spreadsheets, paperwork, and point solutions so far ... right?

-Some rental operators also resist change when purchasing rental management software.
-Changing systems often means changing processes.
-A prime example of this is back office functionality: if you’ve been managing your invoices with QuickBooks® or other off-the-shelf applications ever since you started your business, you may not want to move to a rental software system that makes you move away from these third-party packages for your financials.
-But, if you’re looking to advance your business and streamline everything from operations to accounting, there are many benefits to turning to a rental ERP (enterprise resource planning) software system.
+A prime example of this is back office functionality.
+If you’ve been managing your invoices with QuickBooks® or other off-the-shelf applications, migrating to a rental software system that doesn't use these third-party packages for your financials can be a major adjustment.
+But at the end of the day, change can be a good thing.
+If you’re looking to truly grow your rental business and get more efficient at everything from operations and maintenance to inventory and accounting, there are many benefits to using a rental ERP software system.

 Think of it this way: even a small rental company is sitting on a mountain of data.
 From vendor invoices and warranty documents to customer information and jobsite data, you have many moving pieces to keep in order.
 A rental ERP solution doesn't just help you keep that data organized; it helps you turn it into actionable information.
 It's the "easy button" to becoming more efficient and making better decisions for company growth.